BC Government Jobs

 bc government jobsbc government jobs

-British Columbia (BC) is Canada’s westernmost province, located between the Pacific Ocean and the Rocky Mountains.
+British Columbia (BC) is Canada’s westernmost province between the Pacific Ocean and the Rocky Mountains.
 It is the country’s westernmost province.
 According to official estimates, it is the third-most populated province in Canada, with a projected population of 5.1 million people in 2021.
 The capital of British Columbia is Victoria, the fifteenth-largest metropolitan area in Canada, and was named after Queen Victoria, who ruled over the British Empire at Confederation.
 Victoria is the fifteenth-largest metropolitan region in Canada.

 Employer Name: Government of British Columbia